DevOpsBootcamp/website/source/the_very_basics.rst

 How to get (to) Linux
 =====================

-.. note:: who presents this slide
+.. note:: Emily explains OSU-specific options

 * How many have it already installed?
 * When stuck on Windows, use PuTTy: